adamreaksmey/qr-bec/README.md

-Bec check in and out system.
+Bec check in and out system..